Vehrik/FarOut/Characters/3-Traits.md

     chemical reactions, non-simple machines or electronics to perform a task.

-    The Effect is only as strong as you make it; you cannot artificially multiply the potency of the Trait through its aesthetics.
+    The Effect is only as strong as you make it; you cannot artificially multiply the potency of the Mutation through its aesthetics.

     You may "layer" Effects to make them more potent or perform more complex actions.
 A single Effect may not have a Difficulty of higher than 15.